a selection

 • canvas with gauze and band, primer and thread

-gauze and band | 2018 | gauze, primer and thread | 65 x 45 cm
+Gauze and band | 2018 | gauze, primer and thread | 65 x 45 cm

 • Fifteen pieces of yellow and white acrylic on cotton, and thread